Permabot/wAR/README.md

 ### $AR to $wAR

 A user first deposits $AR to the bridge Arweave wallet.
-Once the deposit has mined, the bridge will pick it up and mint the appropriate amount of $wAR to the provided Ethereum address.
+Once the deposit has mined, the bridge will pick it up and mint the appropriate amount of $wAR to the provided BSC address.
-This is made possible via an [ownable ERC20 contract](contracts/contracts/wAR.sol).
+This is made possible via an [ownable BEP20 contract](contracts/contracts/wAR.sol).

 ![AR -  wAR](https://user-images.githubusercontent.com/62398724/118025206-77e5af00-b357-11eb-91f8-bb490fca0bdb.png)

 ### $wAR to $AR

-A user first burns their $wAR by interacting with the ERC20 contract.
+A user first burns their $wAR by interacting with the BEP20 contract.
 Once the burn has mined, the bridge will pick it up and transfer the appropriate amount of $AR to the provided Arweave address.

 ![wAR -  AR](https://user-images.githubusercontent.com/62398724/118025289-92b82380-b357-11eb-860e-a8cdf3b6de27.png)